 When is RSV season?

 RSV season varies according to region, but in most areas, it begins in October and runs through April.
-You can find out when RSV season is where you live by visiting the RSV Protection site (created by MedImmune) or the Centers for Disease Control’s RSV Surveillance website.
+You can find out when RSV season is where you live by visiting the Centers for Disease Control’s RSV Surveillance website.

 How can I prevent RSV?

 It may be tempting to lock your baby away from anyone who could pose a threat, but this is not always be feasible.
 Older siblings still have to go to school, and parents still have to shop or go to work.
 However, there are some steps you can take to protecting your child from RSV.

 - Frequent hand washing.
 Hand washing and good hygiene go a long way to prevent all types of illnesses.